 Welcome to the Department of Supply Chain Management at MSU’s Broad College.
-Our team comprises about 40 individuals i.e., tenure stream professors, fixed term instructors, academic specialists, staff and doctoral students, each with a passion to push the frontier of supply chain management research and educate the highest quality students that would make a difference in practice.
-The collective outcome is that the Department is very well recognized for its expertise in empirically oriented research and our undergraduate and graduate programs have been ranked as No. 1 in SCM education.
+Our team comprises about 40 individuals: tenure-stream professors, fixed-term instructors, academic specialists, staff and doctoral students, each with a passion to push the frontier of supply chain management research and educate the highest quality students that would make a difference in practice.
+The collective outcome is that the department is very well recognized for its expertise in empirically oriented research and our undergraduate and graduate programs have been ranked as No. 1 in SCM education.

-I have joined MSU in July 2019, as Chairperson of the Department and an endowed chair professor.
-Before that I worked at McGill’s Desautels Faculty of Management for 24 years.
+I joined MSU in July 2019 as chairperson of the department and an endowed chair professor.
+Before that, I worked at McGill’s Desautels Faculty of Management for 24 years.
 My specialty is the development and application of management science techniques to help with complex decisions in the public sector.
 Health care, sustainable operations, transportation risk and supply chain design are areas where I have devoted most of my research and teaching efforts.